 Welcome!
-I have recently joined the Department of Politics at the University of San Francisco.
-Previously, I was a visiting assistant professor in the Department of Government at Wesleyan University (2017-2018) and a postdoctoral fellow at the Buffett Institute for Global Studies at Northwestern University (2015-2017).
+I have recently joined the Department of Peace and Conflict Research at Uppsala University.
+Previously, I was an assistant professor in the Politics Department at the University of San Francisco (2018-2021), a visiting assistant professor in the Department of Government at Wesleyan University (2017-2018), and a postdoctoral fellow at the Buffett Institute for Global Studies at Northwestern University from 2015-2017.

 My research sits at the intersection of international relations and comparative politics, and focuses on political violence, elections, land rights, and forced migration, with a regional focus on sub-Saharan Africa.